 Alongside your lectures and seminars, you can also interact directly with the business community.
 Special events and schemes offered in previous years within Kent Business School include:

 - workshops and seminars

 - business challenges

 - enterprise initiatives, including the Business Start-Up Journey

 Kent Business School has long-established links with business schools in China, Hong Kong, France, Germany, Italy, Spain and Finland.
 We also have excellent links with local, national and international businesses.

-Marketing at Kent was ranked 12th in The Complete University Guide 2017.
-In the National Student Survey 2016, Marketing at Kent was 13th for overall satisfaction.
+Marketing at Kent was ranked 7th in The Complete University Guide 2019.

-Marketing students who graduated from Kent in 2015 were the most successful in the UK at finding work or further study opportunities (DLHE).
+Of Marketing students who graduated from Kent in 2017 and completed a national survey over 93% were in professional work or further study within six months (DLHE).